My Pregnancy Calculator

 Important Medical Notes

-This calculator is an educational tool to help you understand the data on your medical reports.
+This calculator is an educational tool to help you understand the data on your ultrasound report.
 The official due date used for your medical care is the one determined by your sonographer and confirmed by your doctor.
 Always use the EDD in your official medical records for scheduling and planning purposes.

 Frequently Asked Questions